haiiliin/abqpy/docs/source/user/python/python-abaqus/errors.md

 - The exception type.
 - The exception message.

-For example, {numref}`cmd-int-exception-nls` shows the layout of a typical exception description in the online documentation.
+For example, [](#cmd-int-exception-nls) shows the layout of a typical exception description in the online documentation.

 (cmd-int-exception-nls)=